preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 .. image:: team-collaboration-attach-612.png

-3. Paste the Url and click "Resolve".
+3. Paste the URL and click "Resolve".

 You can "detach" (delete) a site if needed.
 Then the following permissions are needed: